 Treasury risk management may be best defined as overseeing a company’s working capital, which includes making strategic plans on the best ways to keep the enterprise solvent.
-This involves monitoring funds to maintain liquidity, and lowering the organization’s financial and operational risks.
+This involves monitoring funds to maintain liquidity and lowering the organization’s financial and operational risks.

 As your company’s treasurer, you have a herculean task: to ensure your organization has an appropriate amount of cash to operate seamlessly.
-Acting as an entrusted steward, you add immense value by managing risk, as well as the collection and disbursement of funds.
-When all financial functions are operating in sync, any potential risks are mitigated.

 Avoid Hidden Fault Lines When Implementing Your Treasury Risk Management Strategy

-- Legal – Risk in the business world is difficult to measure, as it can branch out into various categories.
+- Legal – Risk in the business world is challenging to measure, as it can branch out into various categories.
 The most common is litigation risk, especially involving product liability and accidents.
-Additionally, there are contract risks, which could stem from a procurement issue, or breach of contract with an employee or vendor.
+Additionally, there are contract risks, which could stem from a procurement issue or breach of contract with an employee or vendor.
 It’s critically important to have a plan to manage these legal risks when they arise.

-- Establish Regulation and Compliance Guidelines – As organizations expand their reach nationally or globally, the noncompliance risk grows exponentially.
+- Establish Regulation and Compliance Guidelines – As organizations expand their reach nationally or globally, the non-compliance risk grows exponentially.
 Creating a well-articulated policy in the initial stages of business – and that you update and refine regularly – can help you protect your brand.
 For example, one role of the U.S. Securities and Exchange Commission (SEC) is to keep businesses honest.
 As a watchdog, they seek to ensure that investors receive truthful information.
-A business that fails to disclose cyber breach can be fined millions.
-Guidelines are like guideposts, that will point you in the right direction.
+A business that fails to disclose a cyber breach can be fined millions.
+Guidelines are like guideposts that will point you in the right direction.

-every layer of data, looking for a weak spot to intrude and wreak havoc.
+- Prevent Fraud – Hackers and identity thieves never sleep.
+Cybercriminals scour every layer of data, looking for a weak spot to intrude and wreak havoc.
 Organizations can remain vigilant 24/7 by fortifying their data fortresses with digital solutions.
 Instead of managing a financial crisis post-fraud, take action steps before it happens to safeguard your digital vault.